kollective-networks/kltv.kombine/doc/api.md

 ## mkb ##
 # T:Kltv.Kombine.Api.Args
- Simplify the access to the action arguments
+ Simplify the access to the action arguments (current script)

+##### P:Kltv.Kombine.Api.Args.WasRebuilded
+ Returns if the script or parent was rebuilded

 ##### M:Kltv.Kombine.Api.Args.Contains(System.String)
  Returns if the value is pressent in the action arguments